 A moist and tender Paleo chocolate cake that’s rich in chocolate flavor, but not too sweet.
 Layer it with a deep chocolate frosting, and let’s celebrate!

-A Paleo recipe with more accessible ingredients
+A Paleo chocolate cake recipe with more accessible ingredients

 This Paleo chocolate cake is made with coconut flour, which can be a very tricky ingredient to use in baking.
 It tends to create a very spongy texture since it’s full of fiber and absorbs a ton of moisture.